allanbutler/allanbutler.github.io/_posts/2022-05-15-whats-in-a-name.md

 df_int["growth"] = (df_int["count_y"] - df_int["count_x"])/(df_int["count_x"])
 ```

-Creating a function to explore any name of interest will be a valuable resuable asset.
+Creating a function to explore any name of interest will be a valuable reusable asset.

 ```python
 # Create function to look up any name of interest